09 Jan Reasonable Compensation and the S Corp Owner

-In a controlling shareholder’s case, a potential conflict of interest may exist because the officer-owner has an incentive and an unabated authority to characterize compensation as distributions, thus lowering his FICA and Medicare tax obligations.
+A potential conflict of interest may exist in a controlling shareholder’s case because the officer-owner has an incentive and an unabated authority to characterize compensation as distributions, thus lowering his FICA and Medicare tax obligations.

 The existence of independent minority investors may mitigate the appearance of a conflict of interest, and an independent Board of Directors puts in place a substantiated and well-reasoned compensation structure.

-The taxpayer and the owner of the taxpayer are not conflicted.
-The owner’s formal compensation policy required fully funding Social Security contributions in both tax years.
+The Taxpayer and the Owner of the Taxpayer are not conflicted.
+The Owner’s formal compensation policy required total funding of Social Security contributions in both tax years.